CurePeach/amg-discord-bot/README.md

 % source env/bin/activate
 ```

+If you are using Windows, the script will be located in the directory `env/Scripts` instead of `env/bin`.

 If you have a basic terminal setup, the terminal will show the virtual environment is activated by having a
 `(env)` at the very start of the command prompt.